tahoma2d/tahoma2d/doc/how_to_build_macosx.md

 - If built using Xcode, do the following:

     - Open Scheme editor for OpenToonz: Product -> Scheme -> Edit Scheme
-    - Uncheck: Run -> Options -> Document Version
+    - Uncheck: Run -> Options -> Document Versions
     - Run in  Debug mode: Product -> Run

     - To open with command line or from Finder window, the application is found in `/Users/yourlogin/Documents/opentoonz/toonz/build/Debug/OpenToonz.app`